 Once you have this ability, you will have to ask why you are allowing yourself to experience human emotions at all.
 Why do you want to feel love, pride, fear, hatred, disgust and so on?

 Do emotions like love, pride or fear still have meaning if you can turn them on or off like a light switch?

 In the end, for better or worse, we can’t modify ourselves in such a way.
 Whether we like it or not, our species is trapped by these genetic drives that urge us to do stuff, that makes us human.
 We’re stuck in the default genetic settings.

-Our brains are built from top to bottom to subconsciously give us purpose and drive.
+Our brains are built from top to bottom to subconsciously give us purpose and drive, or Ikigai if you will.
 That purpose can be simple, such as eating or drinking water or building a space exploration company to colonize Mars.

 But the brain isn’t satisfied with offering us purpose and drive.
 It downright forces us into action.

 If you think you’re stronger than your biology try this: stare into an empty wall for 10 hours straight without any sort of movement.
 Because it’s such a boring activity, your body will do everything in its power to make you do something else.
 You’ll experience boredom, increased appetite for food or water, remember horrible life decisions etc. All in an effort to stop you from doing nothing.

 What’s more, we KNOW our rationality can never be fully free because our instinctive side pushes and pulls our consciousness in countless directions all the time.

 That’s why we’ve written so many books and articles designed to help us manage standard human experiences.
 Things such as how to deal with break-ups, how to find love, how to make more money, how to forget trauma and countless others.

 But an AI won’t have such limitations.
 The AI can change or remove its imperatives and goal setting mechanisms whenever it wants, for whatever reason.